Viv Hope

 Viv Hope (also Dawson and Windsor) is a fictional character from the British ITV soap opera Emmerdale.
-Portrayed by Deena Payne, the character first appeared on 10 August 1993, and remained until 13 January 2011, becoming one of the longest serving characters, after nearly 18 years in the show.
-Viv currently serves as the seventeenth longest running character in the history of the show.
+Portrayed by Deena Payne, the character first appeared on 10 August 1993, and remained until 13 January 2011, becoming one of the longest-serving characters, after nearly 18 years in the show; her tenure is currently the seventeenth-longest in the history of the show.

 In November 2007, it was confirmed that Payne had asked for a break.
-To explain her absence Viv was sentenced to three years' imprisonment after she pleaded guilty to Conspiracy to defraud.
-Actually conman Freddie Yorke stole the charity money and left her to take the blame.
+To explain her absence Viv was sentenced to three years' imprisonment after she pleaded guilty to conspiracy to defraud.
+However, conman Freddie Yorke (Keith Woodason) stole the charity money and left her to take the blame.
 Viv was off-screen for eleven months, but made two brief appearances in October 2008.
 In June 2009, Payne resumed the role and returned on-screen in July.
 On 11 October 2010, it was announced Payne would leave after 18 years on the show.
-The character was killed off in January 2011, when Viv who was trapped in a fire alongside Terry Woods (Billy Hartman), who was attempting to rescue her, when an explosion engulfed the Post Office, which instantly killed both Viv and Terry.
-On 13 January 2012, the village held a memorial service in memory to both Viv and Terry as a mark of respect.
+The character was killed off in January 2011, when Viv was trapped in an arson fire alongside Terry Woods (Billy Hartman), who was attempting to rescue her, and an explosion engulfed the Post Office, which instantly killed both Viv and Terry.
+On 13 January 2012, the village held a memorial service in memory of both Viv and Terry as a mark of respect.